vdbrink/vdbrink.github.io/projects/automate_christmas_decorations.md

 ## My smart hardware solutions

 As mentioned, I have multiple types of Christmas decorations.\
-Which result in four power types to automate:
+Which result in five power types to automate:

 <a href="images_christmas_decorations/random_plugs.jpg">
 <img src="images_christmas_decorations/random_plugs.jpg" alt="random plugs" width="120px" style="margin-left:15px;float:right" />
 </a>

 * [Battery powered decorations](#battery-powered-decorations), 15+ pieces
+* [Christmas paper stars with lights](#infrared-wireless-lights) controlled by a custom programmable infrared remote.
 * [Christmas tree lights](#christmas-tree-lights) with a button to turn it on and change light mode to get to the right mode.
 * [Decoration/lights powered with a power plug](#decorationlights-powered-with-a-power-plug), 10+ pieces
 * [Outdoor lights](#outdoor-lights)